woodscreative/data_lib/README.md

-# data_lib
+# Data Library

-A collection of useful data in JSON format.
+A collection of useful data in JSON/PHP format.
+Run `parse.php` to generate new PHP arrays from `json` input directory if required.